lmangall/philosophers/README.md

 should work:
 ./philo 200 410 200 200
+./philo 3 610 200 100

 should not work:
 ./philo 5 400 200 200

 for an even number of philos
-Time to die should be less then
+Time to die should be more than
 2x of time to eat and 2x of time to sleep and eat+sleep This is for even case